Mariko Polk

 Bio

 Mariko serves as the coastal processes specialist for NC Sea Grant and is positioned at UNCW Center for Marine Science.
-In her position, she serves as a resource for coastal processes and hazards including hurricanes, sea level rise, and climate change.
+In her position, she serves as a resource for coastal processes and hazards.

-She has expertise in shoreline erosion management, natural and nature-based management, estuary and barrier island ecology, wetland flooding, and sea level rise in North Carolina.
-Mariko works with managers, organizations, and individual community groups to help generate solutions and best practices to develop communities and habitats that are adaptive, resistant, and resilient.
-As such, she has a strong personal interest in representation and inclusivity in coastal science, especially in the Southeast US, and socio-environmental issues related to coastal management.
+She has expertise in shoreline erosion, natural and nature-based management, coastal ecology, and flooding in North Carolina.
+Mariko works with managers, communities, and individuals to help generate solutions and best practices to develop communities and habitats that are adaptive, resistant, and resilient.

-Mariko holds a doctorate from UNC Wilmington in marine biology specializing in ecosystem ecology, focusing on how physical and biological components interact.
-There, her dissertation focused on analyzing the human and ecological implications of estuarine shoreline stabilization and nature-based management strategies in North Carolina.
-Her research leverages geospatial technology like high resolution RTK-GPS, lidar, aerial drone technology, and multispectral data to study macro-scale and ecosystem-level topics.
+Mariko holds a doctorate from UNC Wilmington in marine biology specializing in ecosystem and landscape ecology, focusing on how physical and biological components interact.
+There, her dissertation focused on analyzing the human and ecological implications of living shoreline techniques and nature-based management strategies in North Carolina.

-She also holds a Master’s from UNC Wilmington in environmental studies and a bachelor’s in from California State University, Bakersfield in environmental resource management.
+She also holds a Master’s from UNC Wilmington in environmental studies and a Bachelor’s from California State University Bakersfield in environmental resource management.

 In her free time, Mariko enjoys kayaking and block printing.